 - 1. Individuals may enter the judging contest for the projects in which they are enrolled. - 2.
 Individuals may be selected from among the high scoring Grays Harbor contestants to represent Grays Harbor County at the State 4-H Fair.
-The GHC Fair is also a qualifying event for Mason County 4-H contestants to represent Mason County at the State 4-H Fair. - Any contestant found talking with anyone during the contest, except by permission of the person in charge, shall be disqualified from the contest. - 4.
+The GHC Fair is also a qualifying event for Mason County 4-H contestants to represent Mason County at the State 4-H Fair. - 3.
+Any contestant found talking with anyone during the contest, except by permission of the

+- 4. person in charge, shall be disqualified from the - 5.
 Complete instructions will be given at the time of the contest.
-All contestants are reminded to bring their own pencils for judging contests. - No contestant will be permitted to inspect the specimens prior to the judging contest. - 6.
+All contestants are reminded to bring their own pencils for judging contests. - 6.
+No contestant will be permitted to inspect the specimens prior to the judging contest. - 7.
 Members in each contest will be required to complete written and/or oral reasons on classes to be announced.
 Failure to complete the reasons classes will result in a zero score and a loss of ribbons and premiums.

 1. Cat

 6. Livestock

 2. Dairy Cattle

 7. Poultry

-3. Goat
+3. Goat 4.
+Dog

 8. Rabbit

-4. Dog

-9. Cavy
+9. Cavv

-5. Equine 10.
-Other Judging Contests
+5. Equine Contests 10.
+Other Judging